List of political parties in Finland

 A registered party may nominate candidates in any national and local elections, and a party that is represented in parliament is entitled to a government subsidy relative to its number of seats.
-To qualify as a registered party, an association must have bylaws guaranteeing democratic internal organization and must be able to present 5,000 signatures from supporters who are eligible to vote.
-A party that fails to win a single seat in two consecutive parliamentary elections is stricken from the register but may apply again.
-(In contrast, a voluntary association has a requirement of 20,000 supporters and is not eligible for party subsidy.)
+To qualify as a registered party, an association must have bylaws guaranteeing democratic internal organization and must be able to present 5,000 signatures from its supporters who are eligible to vote.
+A party that fails to win a single seat in two consecutive parliamentary elections is stricken from the register, but may apply again.